 Poetry Contests: ROMP conducts an annual Oklahoma Poem Contest with cash prizes and other contests for specific events, such as the Pryor Creek Comic-Con where ROMP conducted a Hero Poem Contest and Founder’s Day with a Locust Grove poem.
 Other seasonal contests are also offered.
 These contests have no entry fee and always have cash prizes.

-Chalk Art Contest: ROMP annual sponsors a chalk art contest at Locust Grove’s Founder’s Day Celebration with medals awarded as prizes
+Chalk Art Contest: ROMP sponsors a chalk art contest at Locust Grove’s Founder’s Day Celebration with medals awarded as prizes

 Workshops & Appearances: ROMP director Shaun Perkins appears free of charge or for reduced fees to spread the word of poetry at conferences, workshops and festivals throughout the state and region.
 ROMP also puts on free workshops for people of all ages and backgrounds.

 Museum: The museum is a free, interactive place for people of all ages.
 People can engage in the experience of poetry inside the museum with the exhibit and also outside with the Poems in the Pasture labyrinth.

 Poet’s Retreat: ROMP runs a Poet’s Retreat in a small house next to the museum.
 The retreat is available for nightly rental at an economical price for writers and others wanting to relax and explore their creativity.

 ROMP Rummage Store: The rummage store in downtown Locust Grove opened in February 2016 and survives on donations.
 It helps fund the museum while also serving as a low-cost place for local people to get clothes, dishes, bedding and more.

 The museum particularly needs funding for the following: